Mrtza-javidi/autocomplete-package/README.md

 // Returns ['ladan', 'liana', 'laminor', 'laleh', 'lara']
 ```

-The project is open-source and I welcome contributions from the community!
+The project is open-source and contributions from the community are welcome.

 Hope you enjoy using it.